stamatiad/prefrontal_analysis/README.md

 This code is pure python 3, although there are some recommendations to run it trouble-free:
 - pip, for easy python package management (included with most python installations).
 - git VCS.
-- About 200 MB of storage, because the repo includes parts of the simulations for easy figure reproducibility.
+- About 800 MB of storage, because the repo includes parts of the simulations for easy figure reproducibility (this is only for the Bitbucket repo).
 - Jupyter notebook, for an annotated and concise way of presenting the results.
 You can install a python 3.7 [anaconda distribution](https://www.anaconda.com/distribution/), that will contain most of the required packages.